School of Information Ethics & Technology Forum with Sherry Turkle

 About the Conversation

 Dr. Turkle will be joining us via Zoom.
-Attendees can also join via Zoom or in-person with Dean Anthony Cocciolo at Pratt Manhattan Center room 201.
-Dean Anthony Cocciolo and Prof. Debbie Rabina will host the conversation with Prof. Turkle about her ideas that span her career and personal story told in The Empathy Diaries: A Memoir.
+Attendees can also join via Zoom or in-person with Dean Anthony Cocciolo at Pratt Manhattan Center room 704.
+After an introduction by President Frances Bronet, Dean Anthony Cocciolo and Prof. Debbie Rabina will host the conversation with Prof. Turkle about her ideas that span her career and personal story told in The Empathy Diaries: A Memoir.
 They will then open it up to attendees for questions and discussion.
-A reception is TBD; individuals who RSVP for in-person attendance will be notified.
+A reception will follow in the 7th floor lobby for in-person attendees.

 About the School of Information Ethics and Technology Forum